Trying Again After a Miscarriage: Timing, Risk Factors, and What to Expect

 How Long Should You Wait?

-For many years, the standard advice was to "wait three months" before trying again.
+For decades, the standard advice was to "wait three months" before trying again.
 This recommendation was based on the idea that waiting for regular cycles would help date a new pregnancy accurately and allow the uterus to recover.

 ACOG updated its guidance based on evidence like this and now states that there is no medical reason to delay trying to conceive after an early miscarriage.
 One menstrual cycle is often recommended simply for dating purposes, not for clinical necessity.

 The decision about timing is ultimately personal.
 Physical readiness is one factor; emotional readiness is another.
-Some couples feel a strong pull toward trying again quickly.
-Others need more time to process the loss before they can engage with another pregnancy emotionally.
-Both are valid.
+Roughly 1 in 3 couples feels ready within a month, while others need 6 months or more to process the loss before engaging with another pregnancy emotionally.
+Both timelines are valid.

 How Does One Prior Miscarriage Affect Future Risk?